mimo217/shopping_cart_api/README.md

   <li>Update an item: `PUT /items/:id`</li>
   <li>Delete an item: DELETE /items/:id</li>
   </ul>
-<br>Replace :id, :userid, and :itemid with the appropriate values for your request.
+Replace :id, :userid, and :itemid with the appropriate values for your request.

   <li>Set the required header, `Authorization`.
 The `Authorizaton` header should have the value `Bear token`, where `token` is the JWT token obtained during user authentication.This header is necessary for authenticated requests.
 You can include the header by clicking on the "Headers" tab in Postman, adding a new header with "Authorization" as the key, and `Bearer token` as the value. </li>
   <li>Send the request by clicking the "Send" button.
 Postman will execute the request and display the response in the "Response" section below and .
 You can view the response body, headers, and status code in this section.</li>